Foo Fighters (album): Release and promotion

 The Foo Fighters' first tour was as a supporting act for Mike Watt (pictured in 2004), ex-bassist of the punk rock band Minutemen in early 1995.

 In spring 1995, Foo Fighters embarked on their first ever United States tour, supporting Mike Watt on his Ring Spiel Tour along with fellow tour newbies Hovercraft, whose line-up included Vedder at the time.
 As well as performing with their own bands, Grohl and Vedder each picked up a role as a member of Watt's backing band throughout the tour, supplying drums and guitar respectively.
 In May 1995, radio stations KROQ-FM and KNDD started playing some tracks of the then-unreleased album before receiving a cease-and-desist from Capitol.
 That June, "Exhausted" and "This Is a Call" were sent to college and modern rock radio stations.
 One week later, "This Is a Call" became the band's first commercial single.

 Foo Fighters was released June 26, 1995, on Roswell Records, distributed by Capitol Records.
 The band promoted the release that summer by completing another US tour with Wool and Shudder to Think, with 25 concerts in little over a month.
 Foo Fighters also made their network television debut on the Late Show with David Letterman on August 14, performing "This Is a Call".
 Afterwards, the band played several of their largest shows up to that point, making their debut on the European festival circuit with performances at Pukkelpop, Reading and Lowlands.

 "I'll Stick Around" was issued as the second single on September 4, 1995, and would also mark Foo Fighters' music video debut, directed by Gerald Casale.
 That fall, the band continued to tour extensively, with a European tour with Built to Spill, and visits to Japan, Australia and New Zealand.
 The tour was wrapped with a performance at the Phoenix Festival on July 20, 1996.
 The Foo Fighters performed nearly 100 concerts throughout 1995, and over 70 dates the following year.

-Three more songs of the album were issued as singles: "For All the Cows" in 1995, and both "Big Me" and "Alone + Easy Target" in 1996.
+Two more songs from the album were issued as singles: "For All the Cows" in 1995, and "Big Me" in 1996.
+Additionally, "Alone + Easy Target" was released as promotional single in 1996.
 "Big Me" was the band's first commercial single to be made available in the US; it was also the second song on the album to receive a music video.
 Directed by Jesse Peretz, the music video parodies the distinctive commercials used to advertise Mentos candy.